ankithpraveen/PipelineMonitoring/README.md

-# PipelineMonitoring

-Certainly!
-Here's a GitHub README file content for your Python script:

----

 # Pipeline Monitoring Dashboard

 This repository contains a Dash-based web application for monitoring pipelines in a SingleStore database.
 The dashboard provides real-time insights into data ingestion, file states, pipeline configuration, and ingestion lag.